DanielOgorchock/ST_Anything/Arduino/libraries/SmartThings/README.md

   - Select File->Save As and select your "Sketches" folder, and click "Save"
   - If using Arduino/W5100, Arduino/ESP-01 or ESP8266, find the lines of the Sketch where it says "<---You must edit this line!"
 	- The Arduino must be assigned a static TCP/IP address, Gateway, DNS, Subnet Mask, MAC Address (W5100 only), SSID + Password (WiFiEsp + ESP8266 only)
-	- *** NOTE:  If using the W5100 Shield, YOU MUST ASSIGN IT A UNIQUE MAC ADDRESS in the sketch!!! ***
+	- *** NOTE:  If using the W5100 Shield, YOU MUST ASSIGN IT A UNIQUE MAC ADDRESS in the sketch!
+Please leave the first octet in the MAC Address '06' as certain MAC addresses are UNICAST while others are MULTICAST.
+Your MAC must be UNICAST and be a 'Locally Administered Address' Please see https://en.wikipedia.org/wiki/MAC_address#Address_details for more information ***
 	- Note:  If using an ESP-01 with an Arduino, the example assumes you're using an Arduino MEGA 2560.
 Attach the ESP-01 to Hardware Serial "Serial1"
   - Your IDE Serial Monitor Window should be set to 9600 baud
   - With the Serial Monitor windows open, load your sketch and watch the output
     - If using an Arduino/ESP-01, NodeMCU ESP8266 board, or ESP-01 the MAC Address will be printed out in the serial monitor window.
 Write this down as you will need it to configure the Device using your ST App on your phone.
-(Note: MAC Address must later be entered with no delimeters in the form of "01AB23CD45EF" (without quotes!))
+(Note: MAC Address must later be entered with no delimeters in the form of "06AB23CD45EF" (without quotes!))

 ##SmartThings IDE Device Handler Installation Instructions
 - Create an account and/or log into the SmartThings Developers Web IDE.